 The 10 Best Cast Iron Skillets

 This wiki has been updated 36 times since it was first published in March of 2015.
 If you want a piece of cookware that's durable and versatile, you can't go wrong with one of these cast-iron skillets.
 They're good for everything from searing steaks and frying chicken to making sauces and baking cornbread, and you can use them in the oven, on the grill, or even over a campfire.
 Just don't use metal utensils on them, as that can strip away the seasoning.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes